 I had to write to you and express complete happiness and thankfulness for your staff in Honolulu.
 First of all I would like to applaud Gary – for his care and great attitude.
 He not only took excellent care of me at the initial visit to your store but the follow up has been very much appreciated.
 Gary is a great rep for your company.
 I hope to do a lot of business with American over time.
 I want to make mention of Beth, a woman that went out of her way to help and also of the delivery man Martino.
 You have been blessed with these 3 people in your employ — Thought you should know.

-So what happened?
+So, what happened?
 How do you create a business with that type of caring for clients and co-workers?
-How is it that Keith used to dread coming back from vacation to a bunch of problems?
-Now, not only doesn’t he dread coming back, but he consistently comes back to great news.
+How is it that Keith used to dread coming back from vacation to a bunch of problems and now consistently comes back to great news?